 Want to know more about classical education?

-Discovering Delight—in Restful Learning
+Discovering Delight In Learning

 Growing Together—as a Community of Learners

 We are seeking to recover an approach to education that few—if any—of us experienced ourselves.
 As such, it is sometimes difficult to see the path ahead of us, and our process is often one of trial and error.
 Recovering the classical tradition and the scholé approach is only made possible by collaboration, which is why we have formed a Scholé Group community.
-We are united by our commitment to pursuing restful, classical education for our children, and we gather together to share our gifts, experience, and learned wisdom with one another in pursuit of this goal.
+We are united by our commitment to pursuing diligent, classical education for our children, and we gather together to share our gifts, experience, and learned wisdom with one another in pursuit of this goal.

 As a Scholé Group, we are also connected to a vibrant community of adult and student learners through the Scholé Groups network.
-Scholé Groups offers guidance on how to pursue restful, classical education and provides practical resources for actualizing these goals in homeschools and homeschool communities.
+Scholé Groups offers guidance on how to pursue diligent, classical education and provides practical resources for actualizing these goals in homeschools and homeschool communities.
 In addition, the Scholé Groups network functions as a platform for collaboration between Scholé Groups across the globe.
 Together, we grow toward the ideal of deep, meaningful education.

 Statement of Faith